bahrus/xtal-state/README.md

 }
 ```

+[XregExp](http://xregexp.com/) is a library that inspired this spec, and that could provide a kind of polyfill for browsers that don't support named capture groups yet.
+However, it is a rather large polyfill, and supporting this is ultimately throw away code.
+More useful is to be able to provide a parser function, should regular expressions not meet the requirements.
+To set the parser function, use property "parser-fn".
+The signature of the function should be:

+> function(url: string) : object

+If you set attribute, with-url-pattern, the code tries that first.
+If that gives an error (e.g. no support for named capture groups), then it will try the parserFn property

 If attribute "init-history-if-null" is set, then if the url-pattern matches the location.href (or whatever path is specified by the parse attribute/property)  the (contextual) history.state object is set to the parsed object.
 Otherwise / in addition, xtal-state-parse will emit event "match-found" after parsing, and the event contains the matching object.

 If the address bar doesn't match the regular expression, event "no-match-found" is emitted.

 All four files are combined into a single IIFE class script file, xtal-state.js, which totals ~2.8 kb minified and gzipped.

+## Surely, xtal-state-parse watches for pop-state events, right?

+No.  Remember, xtal-state views history.state as the focal point, not the address bar.
+The application is responsible for making sure the address bar can be parsed, and history restored, when the address bar contents are sent to someone else (or bookmarked for later use).
+But xtal-state works with the premise that all binding should be done to history.state, not to the address bar.
+And don't call me Shirley.

 ## Programmatic API